ha5dzs/nyuad-aprs-server/README.md

 ## Limitations

 * Telemetry `T#XXX,000,000,000,000,000,00000000`-type packets don't get read in.
 I think this is an `aprslib` issue, [see this link](https://github.com/rossengeorgiev/aprs-python/issues/29).
-* From the CWOP network, only position data is being displayed.
-Probably this is a collector script issue.
+* From the CWOP network, only packets with position data added gets displayed.
+So if your station sends weahter data but not position in the same packet, it won't show.

 ## How does it work?